Dodgers in wait-and-see mode on Seager return

 The Los Angeles Dodgers waited 29 years for a National League pennant.
-Now they are waiting a couple more days to make their final roster decisions for the World Series, which begins Tuesday at Dodger Stadium.
+Now they are waiting a couple more days to make their final roster decisions for the World Series, which begins Tuesday against the Houston Astros at Dodger Stadium.

 The biggest question is the status of star shortstop Corey Seager, who missed the Dodgers' five-game win over the Chicago Cubs in the NL Championship Series.
 Seager, nursing a bad back, has been working out in Los Angeles since the Dodgers finished a sweep of the Arizona Diamondbacks in the NL Division Series.